 Installing Plug-In on Linux

-Veeam Plug-In for IBM Db2 is a feature of Veeam Backup & Replication, the installation package of the plug-in is available for download from veeam.com.
+Veeam Plug-In for IBM Db2 is an additional component of Veeam Backup & Replication.
+The installation package of the plug-in is included in the Veeam Backup & Replication installation ISO file and available for download from veeam.com.

 Important |